Loose Leash Walking Techniques Blog Banner

 Training still matters, but equipment can help set the stage.

-Many owners find that a well-fitted front-clip harness or other training-friendly setup makes loose leash work easier than a basic collar alone.
-A standard fixed-length leash is usually more useful for training than a retractable leash because it gives clearer feedback and more consistent handling.
+Many owners find that a well-fitted front-clip harness or other practice-friendly setup makes loose leash work easier than a basic collar alone.
+A standard fixed-length leash is usually more useful for coaching than a retractable leash because it gives clearer feedback and more consistent handling.

 That does not replace training, but it can support it.